 I can’t be the only one to have spotted all the headlines earlier this year – one of the top 10 new years’ resolutions around the globe is about quitting social media.

-Yet, ironically over the Christmas break I discovered how to enjoy social media again!
+Yet, ironically over the Christmas break I discovered the positive effects of social media, and how to enjoy the user experience once again!

 As someone who works all day in front of a computer screen, and further, with a focus on digital content, I have experienced major bouts of social media burnout.